philsturgeon/tech-talks/content/a-no-nonsense-graphql-rest-comparison/source.md

 ---

-It's packaged together in one system, which is cool
+It's packaged together in one system, which is cool.

 ---

 ### Ask yourself

-Are you ok letting go of HTTP?
+Are you ok letting go of HTTP conventions?

 ---

 ### Ask yourself

-How different are your clients from each other?
+Do we need sparse fieldsets or could we design our API better?

 ---

 ### Ask yourself

 Do you trust your clients to handle caching without any hints from the server?

 ---

 ### Ask yourself

-Do we _defitely_ never _ever_ want HATEOAS?
+Do we _definitely_ never _ever_ want HATEOAS?

 ---